Sean12697/blog_v2/src/content/posts/2019-04-09-my-experience-with-static-ssr.md

 This was not too difficult to achieve, where I did the majority of within a few hours one Sunday night, since I was using an npm package (kramed) to convert the actual markdown into HTML, then the actual default Jekyll theme for mine (which I split into the core components).

-The GitHub Repo being [JekyllJS](https://github.com/Sean12697/JekyllJS), then it also being deployed on [Netlify](https://zealous-jang-b5c7b4.netlify.com/).
+The GitHub Repo is [JekyllJS](https://github.com/Sean12697/JekyllJS), it is also being deployed on [Netlify](https://zealous-jang-b5c7b4.netlify.com/).

-Although, there were a few key learning points that I should share, the first being always ensure you know where the root is, meaning if you're on index.html and go further in the site (into another folder), if your templates just have links to `./style.css` when you go to another folders html it will break, since there will likely not be a `./style.css` file (`../style.css` instead).
+Although, there were a few key learning points that I should share, the first being always ensure you know where the root is, meaning if you're on index.html and go further in the site (into another folder), if your templates just have links to `./style.css` when you go to another folder's html, it will break, since there will likely not be a `./style.css` file (`../style.css` instead).

 This can be seen when I use a `toRoot` variable in my Jekyll Clone's templates, which is my second learning point.
-Any reusable elements of HTML, often being referred to as components in popular JavaScript libraries, I store in a `_modules` folder, mainly being the head (with meta data), header and footer, then whole templates are stored in a `_layouts` folders (just a convention).
+Any reusable elements of HTML, often referred to as components in popular JavaScript libraries, I store in a `_modules` folder, mainly the head (with meta data), header, and footer, then whole templates are stored in a `_layouts` folders (just a convention).

-Then the last two/three points are to do with folders/file, the first being if a folder doesn't exist for the fs module to create a file in, it will just fail.
-Due to this I use an npm package called `shelljs`, with this I can run `.mkdir('-p', './_site')` to always ensure that the folder is there, along with `copy-dir` to ensure static files like images are where they belong (`copydir.sync('./_static', './_site')`).
-Then the second point is the files that go in, I want to name the HTML files are their title, although not includes spaces and special characters, which is why I use regex to change all non-alphanumeric characters to dashes (with a function I can reuse).
+Then the last two or three points are to do with folders and file, the first being that if a folder doesn't exist for the fs module to create a file in, it will just fail.
+Due to this, I use an npm package called `shelljs`, with which I can run `.mkdir('-p', './_site')` to always ensure that the folder is there, along with `copy-dir` to ensure static files like images are where they belong (`copydir.sync('./_static', './_site')`).
+Then the second point is the files that go in, I want to name the HTML files by their titles, which do not include spaces or special characters, which is why I use regex to change all non-alphanumeric characters to dashes (with a function I can reuse).

 ## Portfolio (v4)

-With the above knowledge I was set to create the fourth iteration of [my portfolio](https://seanomahoney.com/), using the same index theme to its third iteration (being based of Spotify, since I love music), along with improving performance along the way (which static ssr helps with, that I cover in my talk), which I still thank [Harry Roberts](https://twitter.com/csswizardry) for and his "Front-end Performance" workshop (with 300+ slides that we got to keep).
+With the above knowledge, I was set to create the fourth iteration of [my portfolio](https://seanomahoney.com/), using the same index theme to its third iteration (being based of Spotify, since I love music), along with improving performance along the way (which static ssr helps with, that I cover in my talk), which I still thank [Harry Roberts](https://twitter.com/csswizardry) for and his "Front-end Performance" workshop (with 300+ slides that we got to keep).

 ### Tags

-Having tags on each item of my portfolio, each project, I can use handy JavaScript ES6 functions like map/filter/reduce to generate lists of items with certain tags (using the tags defined in all items), showing off what skills I most frequently use and most importantly where I have used them.
+Having tags on each item of my portfolio, each project, I can use handy JavaScript ES6 functions like map/filter/reduce to generate lists of items with certain tags (using the tags defined in all items), showing off what skills I most frequently use and most importantly, where I have used them.

 ### Meta Descriptions (SEO)